Moving to Argentina and Sending a Child to School

 A primary consideration is that the school year runs from March to December.
 Summer holiday is December to March.
 It will therefore be difficult for you to end a school year if you are live in the U.S., then keep on the same track in Argentina.
 Many bilingual schools fill up their early enrollment such that it is next-to-impossible to enroll during the course of the school year.
 Depending upon your child´s ability and age, he or she will either advance or partially repeat a grade level when entering the school system in Argentina.

 This can work in your favor as it gives you time to adjust to a new area and have your children take private Spanish classes to prepare them for the challenges of a bilingual program.
 There is one private, bilingual school (Elementary, Secondary and High School) in Buenos Aires that operates on the American system with the school year beginning in August, The Lincoln School—a great option for those who can afford it.
-Annual tuition is approximately US20k per year plus a US$6k per child enrollment fee.
+Annual tuition starts at approximately US14k per year plus a US$2.5k per child enrollment fee.
 You read that correctly—US$6,000 to enroll a child in Kindergarten on up!

 Renting an Apartment in Argentina